Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 HDB vs Private: Same Haircut, Different Cap

-The 30% haircut is identical for HDB and private property applicants.
+The 30% haircut is the same for HDB and private property applicants.
 What changes is the second ratio.
-HDB and Executive Condominiums add a 30% Mortgage Servicing Ratio (MSR) on top of the 55% TDSR cap — and MSR is binding for almost every self-employed HDB buyer because the 30% number is smaller than 55% even before the haircut.
+HDB flats and Executive Condominiums add a 30% Mortgage Servicing Ratio (MSR) on top of the 55% TDSR cap.
+For almost every self-employed HDB buyer that MSR is the binding limit, because 30% is smaller than 55% even before the haircut bites.
 For private condos, only TDSR applies.
 See our deep-dive on TDSR for private property and on HDB loan vs bank loan for the side-by-side.

 Further Reading